Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 **21 visual elements x 5 assertions per element = 105 lines of assertion code**

 Even with all this assertion code, you wouldn’t be able to detect all visual bugs.
-Such as whether a visual element can’t be accessed because it’s being covered up in the DOM as hidden mode
+Such as whether a visual element can’t be accessed because it’s being covered up in the DOM as hidden mode.

 For each combination of **OS/browser/font size/screen size/screen orientation**.
-You could end up with thousands of lines of assertion code to be added in the test script, which is not a best approach to be followed
+You could end up with thousands of lines of assertion code to be added in the test script, which is not a best approach to be followed.

-**Hence, we need visual testing to catch all the visual errors and we cannot rely on functional tests to catch visual errors**
+**Hence, we need visual testing to catch all the visual errors and we cannot rely on functional tests to catch visual errors.**

 ## **What is Manual Visual Testing?**